gabrielrdw20/Real-Time-Voice-Cloning-Polish/README.md

 **STRUCTURE**

-This repository is divided in 3 main parts:
+This repository is divided in 2 main parts:
-1. Original code.
-2. Modified code + explanation.
+1. Modified code + explanation.
-3. Additional codes to help process audio files + graphic help to understand some dependencies.
+2. Additional codes to help process audio files + graphic help to understand some dependencies.

 **CONTACT**